cosmoarunn/zmq-nodejs-guide/src/zmq/structural-elements.md

 # Building blocks of the ZeroMQ Socket Universe

 Let's discuss the basic building blocks of the ZMQ sockets.
-Since there are plenty of articles available we confine our reading to basics and get the most essense out of it.
+Since there are plenty of articles available on the internet we confine our reading to basics and get the most essense out of it.

 ## Sockets
 Fundamental block of Core ZMQ Architecture employs protocols,